miggyval/elec3001_lab_01/README.md

 - This lab isn't a step-by-step recipe.
 Feel free to experiment with the parameters (within reason)
 - Be sure to practice standard laboratory safety measures when working with electrical circuits

+# Laboratory Session Aims
+- To build and program a practical DSP system
+- To investigate the effects of sampling rate on aliasing
+- To investigate the effects of analogue filtering on signals
+- To investigate the effect of a DSP system on a signal
+- To investigate the difference between feedforward and feedback systems

+# Learning Outcomes
+By the end of this lab, you should be able to:
+- Explain how a look-up-table is used to generate a signal
+- Describe the effects of sampling and aliasing on a signal
+- Explain the mathematical reason why aliasing occurs
+- Build a practical DSP system
+- Execute, debug, modify and explain how a DSP program runs

 # Experiment 1: Sine Wave Generation
 ## Introduction